BetterCLI/bettercli.org/content/design/cli-help-page.md

 When documenting your application, you should decide whether you want to provide a _Reference_ or _Documentation_.
 This is not a binary choice, there is a lot of room for finding a solution that works best for your use case.
 Regardless, most likely **you will want to have both!**

+### Long and short versions

 Let's take a look at these two approaches.
+A pattern you can see fairly often is to have two or more versions of the CLI documentation.
+For example:

+- a short one, acting as a quick _reference_
+- a longer document, describing all the options and settings in detail
+- a documentation portal or a manpages, describing everything in full details

 ### Reference